oakes/play-clj/TUTORIAL.md

 ## Multiple Screens

 It is possible to have multiple screens for your game.
 You may want a title screen at first, and then go to your game when an item is clicked.
 You can do this by simply calling the same `set-screen!` function that is run in `defgame`.
-You'll need to pass the game object as the first parameter, so to do that you'll need to declare your symbols at the top of your file:
+You'll need to declare your symbols at the top of your file, so you can refer to them from anywhere below.

 `(declare hello-world title-screen main-screen)`